Temporal Vertex Cover with a Sliding Time Window: Preliminaries and notation

 \section{Preliminaries and notation}

-A theorem proving that a problem is NP-hard does not provide much information about how efficiently (although not polynomially, unless P~=~NP) this problem can be solved.
+A theorem proving that a problem is NP-hard does not provide much information about how efficiently (although not polynomially, unless P=NP) this problem can be solved.
 In order to prove some useful complexity lower bounds, we mostly need to rely on some complexity hypothesis that is stronger than``P~$\neq$~NP''.
-The \emph{Exponential Time Hypothesis (ETH)} is one of the established and most well-known such complexity hypotheses.
+Impagliazzo, Paturi, and Zane formulated the \emph{Exponential Time Hypothesis (ETH)}~\cite{ETH01}, which is one of the established and most well-known complexity hypotheses.

 \begin{ethypot}[ETH~\cite{ETH01}] There exists an $\varepsilon<1$ such that \textsc{3SAT} cannot be solved in $O(2^{\varepsilon n})$ time, where $n$ is the number of variables in the input 3-CNF formula. \end{ethypot}